How to Grow Bluebells

 How and Where to Plant Bluebells

-Bluebells look nice planted under trees and appreciate the shade from the tree.
+Bluebells look nice planted under trees and appreciate the shade from the trees.
 Only plant Bluebells where there is a good sized area which they can colonise without spoiling the garden and becoming a pest plant.
 If Bluebells are taking over, the only way to eradicate them is to dig them out, weedkillers are not found to be very effective.
 Dig out when the Bluebells are in bloom, so you can dig down and locate the bulb.
 It is also best not to compost the bulbs.

 Bluebells Are Good Source of Nectar